pedrocorreiacodes/ops-401/reading-notes/class-26/Class 26.md

   + Examples of post-exploitation frameworks
     + Powershell Empire
     + Metasploit
-+ Porshell Empire is a pure PowerShell post-exploration agent built on cryptologically-secure communications and a flexible architecture.
++ Powershell Empire is a pure PowerShell post-exploration agent built on cryptologically-secure communications and a flexible architecture.
-+ Emprie implements the ability to run PowerShell agents without needing powershell.exe
++ Empire implements the ability to run PowerShell agents without needing powershell.exe
 + Includes rapidly deployable post-exploitation modules rangin from key loggers to Mimikatz
 + Supports adaptable communications to evade network detection
 + **Invoke-Ps-Exec** is a cmdlet that lets you execute PowerShell and batch/cmd.exe code asynchronously on target Windows computers, using PsExec.exe